 If you need an excuse to feel romantic, watching the famous Cape Sounion Sunset is one of the best things to do and my personal favorite.
 Cape Sounion Sunset is (almost) as famous as Santorini Sunset.

-If you would like to experience the awe-inspiring Cape Sounion Sunset, you need to leave Athens at a certain time.
+If you would like to experience the beautiful Cape Sounion Sunset with a stop at Vouliagmeni Lake on a guided tour you need to leave Athens at a certain time in the late afternoon.
 The trip from central Athens to Sounion by car without stops is about an hour and 30 minutes.

 A Person Hiking at Sounion Park surrounded of Flowers in Sounion Cape Athens Greece.